anetacamo/anetacamo.github.io/cv.md

 Static pages rebuilt completely from scratch, runned on GitHub, and data pulled around and generated with liquid, Jekyll, custom features built with jQuery.
 Sass.
 Works as a cms for various content creators.
 Designed by Phable</p>

 ### <a href="http://dostupnebydleni.soc.cas.cz/" target="_blank">Affordable housing</a>
-### <a href="https://anetacamova.com/wordpress/" target="_blank">Minimum Wage</a>
+<h3 style="margin-top: 0"><a href="https://anetacamova.com/wordpress/" target="_blank">Minimum Wage</a></h3>
 <p style="margin-top: 0;">
 Two one-page sites made for the two different organisations based in Prague trying to negotiate a better conditions for people struggling with the housing crisis and very steep fast rise in rental and real estate prices.<br>
-First one built on simple html + css + some actions added with Js The second one still in progress, installed wordpress in order to make it easily editable.
++ First one built on simple html + css + some actions added with Js
++ The second one still in progress, installed wordpress in order to make it easily editable.
-On both I used my own illustrations and my own design, coded from scratch.
+On both I used my own illustrations and my own design, coded from scratch.</p>

 ### This blog
 <p style="margin-top: 0;">